Romantic chess

+A roomful of fashionable guests is enraptured by an unfolding game.
+Josef Danhauser, 1839.

-Romantic chess is a style of chess popular in the 18th century until its decline in the 1880s.
+Romantic chess is a style of chess popular in the 19th century until its decline in the 1880s.
 This style of chess emphasizes quick, tactical maneuvers rather than long-term strategic planning.
 Romantic players consider winning in itself to be secondary to winning with style.
 The Romantic era of play was followed by the Scientific, Hypermodern and New Dynamism eras.